Clippers dominate, beat Thunder 120-106 for 6th win in row

 Serge Ibaka had 17 points and 11 rebounds to help the Clippers improve to 12-4, tying the Lakers for the NBA’s best record.

 Shai Gilgeous-Alexander led the Thunder with 30 points and eight assists against his former team.
-Luguentz Dort added 19 points.
+Lu Dort added 19 points.

+“He was amazing.
+He had some great moves, great finishes around the basket as always,” teammate Mike Muscala said of Gilgeous-Alexander.
+“He makes the game easier for everybody on the court.”

 The Thunder were in catch-up mode most of the way before dropping their second straight and fourth in five games.
-They were just 14 of 42 from 3-point range and only got to the free-throw line 13 times.
+They were just 14 of 42 from 3-point range and only got to the free throw line 13 times.

+“We had a bad start,” Dort said.
+“We had to talk to each other, pick it up, and play harder.”

 The Clippers grabbed control in the first half, scoring 36 points in the first quarter and 34 in the second on 63% shooting.
 They had scoring runs of 21-2 and 11-4 in the first.